The Lake Superior Circle Tour is one of those great road trips that you always hear about.

 The upper are the larger and more beautiful of the two, but the lower had an option to take a boat or go for hikes so they are both a must stop.

-Instead we moved on a couple of hours to Marquette and stayed at a gorgeous hotel.
 It was an amazing heritage hotel downtown Marquette that made for a luxurious evening after a day on the bikes.

 It felt like a grand hotel with a European flare.